arangodb/arangodb-java-driver/docs/Drivers/Java/Reference/View/Arangosearch.md

 `ArangoDatabase.createArangoSearch(String name, ArangoSearchCreateOptions options) : ViewEntity`

-Creates a ArangoSearch view with the given _options_, then returns view information from the server.
+Creates a ArangoSearch View with the given _options_, then returns View information from the server.

 **Arguments**

 - **name**: `String`

-  The name of the view
+  The name of the View

 - **options**: `ArangoSearchCreateOptions`

   - **commitIntervalMsec**: `Long`

-    Wait at least this many milliseconds between committing view data store changes and making documents visible to queries (default: 1000, to disable use: 0).
+    Wait at least this many milliseconds between committing View data store changes and making documents visible to queries (default: 1000, to disable use: 0).
 For the case where there are a lot of inserts/updates, a lower value, until commit, will cause the index not to account for them and memory usage would continue to grow.
 For the case where there are a few inserts/updates, a higher value will impact performance and waste disk space for each commit call without any added benefits.
-Background: For data retrieval ArangoSearch views follow the concept of "eventually-consistent", i.e. eventually all the data in ArangoDB will be matched by corresponding query expressions.
-The concept of ArangoSearch view "commit" operation is introduced to control the upper-bound on the time until document addition/removals are actually reflected by corresponding query expressions.
+Background: For data retrieval ArangoSearch Views follow the concept of "eventually-consistent", i.e. eventually all the data in ArangoDB will be matched by corresponding query expressions.
+The concept of ArangoSearch View "commit" operation is introduced to control the upper-bound on the time until document addition/removals are actually reflected by corresponding query expressions.
 Once a "commit" operation is complete all documents added/removed